Iain Coucher

-Iain Michael Coucher (born 22 August 1961) was the serving Chief Executive of the Atomic Weapons Establishment.
-He has worked as a consultant in the railway industry and held a number of management posts, most notably serving as the Chief Executive of Network Rail from 2007 to 2010.
+Iain Michael Coucher (born 22 August 1961) is the chairman of Ofwat, and was formerly the chief executive of the Atomic Weapons Establishment.
+He has worked as a consultant in the railway industry and held a number of management posts, most notably as the chief executive of Network Rail from 2007 to 2010.

 Early life

 Coucher was born on 22 August 1961 in St Albans, Hertfordshire.
 He was brought up in Doncaster and Leeds, where his father, Brian, worked for the electricity generating board.
 He originally wanted to be a pilot in the Royal Air Force.

 He was educated at Ashville College, a private boarding school in Harrogate, North Yorkshire.
 He boarded in Windermere House – part of Mallinson.
 Coucher was a good tennis player and represented the school tennis team.

 After leaving Ashville in 1979, he attended Imperial College London where he studied Aeronautical engineering.
 He graduated in 1982 with a Bachelor of Science (BSc).
 Later he completed a Master of Business Administration (MBA) at Henley Management College (now called Henley Business School and part of the University of Reading).